mahdi312/event-managment/README.md

 *   **Authorization Context Propagation:** After validating a JWT, it extracts crucial user information (like userId and roles) and injects them as custom headers into the request.
 These headers are then forwarded to the downstream microservices, allowing them to perform their own authorization checks without needing to re-validate the JWT.
 *   **Load Balancing:** Distributes incoming requests across multiple instances of a microservice, ensuring high availability and efficient resource utilization.
 *   **Fallback Mechanism:** Provides graceful degradation by returning a default response if a downstream microservice is unavailable, preventing client applications from crashing.

+## Eureka Server: What it Does
+The Eureka Server functions as a centralized registry for all microservices in the platform.
+Its primary responsibilities are:

+*   **Service Registration:** It receives registration requests from all microservices, building a comprehensive directory of available service instances and their network locations.
+*   **Health Monitoring:** It continuously monitors the health and availability of registered services, quickly identifying and removing unresponsive instances from its registry.

+## Eureka Client: What it Does
+The Eureka Client is a library embedded within each microservice and the API Gateway.
+Its primary responsibilities are:

+*   **Self-Registration:** Automatically registers the microservice instance with the Eureka Server upon startup, providing its network address and metadata.
+*   **Service Discovery:** Queries the Eureka Server to locate other microservice instances by their logical name, enabling dynamic and resilient inter-service communication.